- COURSE OUTLINE

 Assessment Language, Assessment Methods, Formative or Concluding, Multiple Choice Test, Short Answer Questions, Essay Development Questions, Problem Solving, Written Assignment, Essay / Report, Oral Exam, Presentation in audience, Laboratory Report, Clinical examination of a patient, Artistic interpretation, Other/Others

-· Written exams at the end of the semester (multiple- choice questions) 80% of the final score
+Written exams at the end of the semester both on theory and exercises Essay Report

 ANNEX OF THE COURSE OUTLINE